 When we hear about residential schools in Canada, it seems like such a long time ago — and why would it even matter in 2023?
 When the graves of 215 children at a former residential school site in Kamloops, BC, made national headlines in 2021, it was the first time many Canadians had heard about residential schools.
 It was a shocking stain on Canada’s global reputation as a wonderful, friendly and welcoming country.
 But for Indigenous people in Canada, it’s a different story — a truth that we live with everyday.

-Residential schools in Canada were government-funded, church-run institutions that took Inuit, First Nations and Metis children from away their families — from as young as three years of age — in order to assimilate them into Euro-Canadian society under the federal government’s policy to kill the Indian in the child.
+Residential schools in Canada were government-funded, church-run institutions that took Inuit, First Nations and Metis children away from their families — from as young as three years of age — in order to assimilate them into Euro-Canadian society under the federal government’s policy to kill the Indian in the child.
 At these schools, Indigenous children were forbidden to speak their languages, their hair was cut, they endured starvation, physical, psychological and sexual abuse, medical, dental and psychological experiments, experienced a loss of identity, culture and community and suffered nuclear family breakdown.
 In other words, genocide.

 Residential schools are a part of Canadian history